iwh-halle/FinancialDataAnalytics/README.md

 ### How to submit your work

-All students are required to register using this link: [https://classroom.github.com/a/SAilgt2b](https://classroom.github.com/a/SAilgt2b)
+All students are required to register using the classroom link that you can find on top of this page, see "Important links".

-You can use your existing GitHub account or create a new one free of charge.
+You can use your existing GitHub account or create a new account free of charge.
 Please note that you can optionally sign up for GitHub Pro, which is offered free of charge with your university email address.

 All deliverables must be submitted through this system.
 To this end, there is one simple rule: